 The health of urban forests in New Mexico communities is at great risk.
-Significant concerns with urban forest health include, but are not limited to: lack of species diversity; an aging and declining urban tree population (namely the Siberian elm populations spread throughout many of our communities that provide immense community benefits, but are over-mature and rapidly declining); limited inventory, assessment and effective planning in our communities for urban forest management (includes tree care, removal, replacement, etc.).
+Significant concerns with urban forest health include, but are not limited to: Figure 2: Comparison of existing 30-meter resolution data to high resolution data needed for Urban Green Infrastructure design.
+Images provided by TPL lack of species diversity; an aging and declining urban tree population (namely the Siberian elm populations spread throughout many of our communities that provide immense community benefits, but are over-mature and rapidly declining); limited inventory, assessment and effective planning in our communities for urban forest management (includes tree care, removal, replacement, etc.).